lenasolarova/konflux_metrics/README.md

 ## Overview

 This tool analyzes CI/CD data to detect flaky tests by counting how many times commits are retested.
 It runs twice a day and displays metrics in a Grafana dashboard.

+The main tooling lives in [GitHub](https://github.com/RedHatInsights/konflux_metrics) where the JSON files are updated, appended and read by Grafana (via Infinity).

+Data also comes from GitLab (necessary for our GitLab repositories behind VPN) twice a day.

+All of this is automated and needs no manual inetrvention at any point.

 ## Features